radondb/radondb-mysql-kubernetes/docs/en-us/deploy_radondb-mysql_operator_on_k8s.md

 >
 > This step also creates the [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) required by the cluster.

-### Step 3: Install a RadonDB MySQL Cluster
+### Step 3: Deploy a RadonDB MySQL cluster

-Run the following command to create an instance of the `mysqlclusters.mysql.radondb.com` CRD and thereby create a RadonDB MySQL cluster by using the default parameters.
-You can customize the cluster parameters by referring to [Configuration Parameters](../zh-cn/config_para.md).
+Create an instance of the `mysqlclusters.mysql.radondb.com` CRD and thereby create a RadonDB MySQL cluster with default parameters as follows.
+To set cluster parameters, see [Configuration Parameters](../zh-cn/config_para.md).

 ```kubectl
 kubectl apply -f https://github.com/radondb/radondb-mysql-kubernetes/releases/latest/download/mysql_v1alpha1_mysqlcluster.yaml